Ease Of Use

 Not sure how much money you need to save for retirement?
 Use the Stash retirement calculator to see how much money you need to save.

 Custodial investment accounts

 A custodial account is an investment account for a minor that can get money started for their brighter financial future, and it’s only available on the Stash+ plan.
-With this account, you get two custodial accounts for free.
+With this account, you get two custodial accounts.